-All students seeking a graduate degree are required to meet a standardized admission test score requirement.
+Students seeking admission to certain graduate degree programs are required to meet a standardized admission test score requirement.
 Only official score reports from the testing service are acceptable.
 For specific advanced test requirements in certain fields, consult subsequent sections of this catalog that describe individual programs.